web-workers/webworkers/README.md

 ### Newer contributors

-There is likely to be some low-hanging fruit available on the [https://github.com/web-workers/webworkers/issues](repo issues page).
+There is likely to be some low-hanging fruit available on the [repo issues page](https://github.com/web-workers/webworkers/issues).

 ## Building the site